Rhode Island Wage Garnishment Laws

 It is worth saying plainly: in Rhode Island, as everywhere, the judgment is rarely the bottleneck.
 Plenty of creditors hold valid, enforceable judgments that collect nothing for years, not because the law failed them but because they never pinned down where the debtor works or what the debtor owns.
 A judgment is a legal right to be paid.
 It is not, by itself, money.
 The conversion of that right into actual dollars runs straight through current, accurate information about the debtor’s employment and assets, and that information goes stale fast.
 People change jobs, move, and open and close accounts.
 An employer that was correct at the time of the lawsuit can be wrong by the time the execution issues.

 This is the work a public-records research firm exists to do, lawfully and within the bounds of the federal statutes that govern access to consumer and personal data.
-We do not give legal advice and we are not a credit-reporting agency; we are skip tracers who locate people and the employers and assets attached to them, using public records and licensed databases under the permissible-purpose rules.
-For a creditor or attorney trying to enforce a Rhode Island judgment, that means a verified current employer to attach, a current address so a supplementary-process citation can be served, and a read on the bank and property targets that sit outside the state’s exemptions.
+We do not give legal advice, and we are not a consumer reporting agency — what we deliver is not a consumer report and may not be used to decide eligibility for credit, insurance or employment.
+Nor is this investigative work in the licensed sense: nobody on this team holds a Rhode Island private investigator’s license, and no investigative licensure is claimed anywhere on this site.
+We are skip tracers who locate people and the employers and assets attached to them, using public records and licensed databases under the permissible-purpose rules.
+For a creditor or attorney trying to enforce a Rhode Island judgment, that means a verified current employer to attach, a current address so a supplementary-process citation can be served within the twenty-five-day window, and a read on the bank and property targets that sit outside the state’s exemptions.
 Tools like our guides to finding someone’s employer for wage garnishment and how to find someone’s current employer walk through the mechanics; when you need it done on a real file, we do the locate.

 The boundary we hold is just as important as the work we do.
 We support lawful collection by people who have a legitimate, permissible purpose, such as enforcing a court judgment.
+We do not pretext.
+Nobody here impersonates a bank, an employer, a government office or a relative to get an answer, and we do not adopt a false identity or pose as somebody entitled to information we are not entitled to.
+We also decline safety-sensitive work outright: if the person being sought is fleeing an abuser, left a household because of abuse, or is protected by a restraining or protection order, we do not locate them, and no judgment attached to that person changes the answer.
 We do not help with harassment, we do not assist anyone trying to evade their own obligations, and we do not collect or sell data outside the rules.
 Within those lines, our job is simple to describe and hard to do well: turn a judgment on paper into a serveable, collectible target.

 Who We Help